foray1010/hk01-k8s-sharing/PITCHME.md

 Note:

-- pod
-    - explain what is pod
+- pods are in different size

 +++